SanCloudLtd/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    For Spectre variant 2 mitigation, individual user programs can be compiled with return trampolines for indirect branches.
    This protects them from consuming poisoned entries in the branch target buffer left by malicious software.

-Alternatively, the programs can disable their indirect branch speculation via prctl() (See :ref:`Documentation/userspace-api/spec_ctrl.rst <set_spec_ctrl>`).
+   On legacy IBRS systems, at return to userspace, implicit STIBP is disabled because the kernel clears the IBRS bit.
+In this case, the userspace programs can disable indirect branch speculation via prctl() (See :ref:`Documentation/userspace-api/spec_ctrl.rst <set_spec_ctrl>`).
    On x86, this will turn on STIBP to guard against attacks from the sibling thread when the user program is running, and use IBPB to flush the branch target buffer when switching to/from the program.

    Restricting indirect branch speculation on a user program will also prevent the program from launching a variant 2 attack on x86.
-All sand-boxed SECCOMP programs have indirect branch speculation restricted by default.
 Administrators can change that behavior via the kernel command line and sysfs control files.
    See :ref:`spectre_mitigation_control_command_line`.

    Programs that disable their indirect branch speculation will have